Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Here's that story on the Super Bowl halftime show.

-It's uh where's this from?
+It's where's this from?

-Well, wouldn't you know the website didn't print?
+Well, wouldn't you know, the website didn't print.

-Let's see if it's I'm sorry.
+Let's see if it's – I'm sorry.

-Oh, it is Music.
+Oh, it is music.mike website, music.mic.

-Website, music.mic, Tom Barnes, staff writer, editor for this website for much of the nation.
+Tom Barnes, staff writer, editor for this website for much of the nation.

 The first two hours of Super Bowl 50 were nothing but pregame.

-That cold play and Chris Martin put on what was called a 12-minute tribute to lesbian gay, bisexual, and transgender love.
+When halftime finally came, it was on that Cold Play and Chris Martin put on what was called a 12-minute tribute to lesbian, gay, bisexual, and transgender love.

-Coldplay paid tribute to the Super Bowl's host city of San Francisco, with a stage that flashed in the tie-dye of the city's 1960s counterculture as dancers on the field hoisted giant flower shapes.
+According to another article in the French news agency, Cold Play paid tribute to the Super Bowl's host city of San Francisco with a stage that flashed in the tie-dye of the city's 1960s counterculture as dancers on the field hoisted giant flower shapes.

 Let's not forget the Black Panther contingent that Beyoncé was performing for.

-In fact, I saw a story today, Snerdler, you'd be interested in this.
+In fact, I saw a story today, Snerdley.

 It was in the New York Post.

-It was the entertainment section, and so I think it was a woman.
+I think it was a woman.

 I didn't get her name.